Indonesia supports formation of bird flu data exchange center

 Indonesia is the hardest hit by bird flu in the world with a death toll of 71 people out of 91 cases.

-- OIE: Highly pathogenic avian influenza, South Africa 3 days ago
+- OIE: Equine influenza, Nigeria 8 days ago